jonleung/herokupoke/README.markdown

     AUTHTOKEN="eee53145.." #Find this here: https://www.twilio.com/user/account
     CALLERID="999-999-9999" #Make sure you register for one here: https://www.twilio.com/user/account/phone-numbers/incoming

+  Then "poke" the appropriet set of websites at the bottom of the page:

+    poke "yoursite.com"

+  Save your script and then run it by executing:

+    ./heroku-poke.sh

 Note that we are assuming that your site is alive if we grep the curl of your site and find HTML in it.